Amasirat/Obsidian/CSharp(.NET).md

-First introduced to the world in 2002, intending to replace the [[COM Model]] and create a more flexible and simpler solution.
+wFirst introduced to the world in 2002, intending to replace the [[COM Model]] and create a more flexible and simpler solution.

 ## CLR: Common Langauge Runtime